MESYETI/ArkasSandbox/README.md

-# Arkas Template
+# Arkas Sandbox
-A minimal template for Arkas Engine projects
+A sandbox game for Arkas Engine

+(NOT A COMPLETE GAME YET!!)

 ## How to build
 Clone this repo recursively, then follow these steps: